Chart Color Schemes

 Brisbane City hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Brisbane City has a median age of 31 years, which is younger than the Greater Brisbane average of 36 and significantly below the Australian median of 38.
-Compared to Greater Brisbane, Brisbane City has a higher proportion of residents aged 25-34 (31.2%) but fewer residents aged 5-14 (2.1%).
-This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Post-2021 Census data indicates that the 25 to 34 age group has increased from 30.2% to 31.2% of the population, while the 45 to 54 cohort has decreased from 10.0% to 8.7%, and the 35 to 44 group has dropped from 14.9% to 13.7%.
-By 2041, demographic modeling projects significant changes in Brisbane City's age profile, with the 25 to 34 age cohort expected to grow steadily by 2,494 people (46%), reaching a total of 7,878 residents from its current figure of 5,383.
+Brisbane City has a median age of 31 years, which is younger than the Greater Brisbane average of 36 and substantially under the Australian median of 38.
+Compared to Greater Brisbane, Brisbane City has a higher percentage of residents aged 25-34 (31.2%) but fewer residents aged 5-14 (2.1%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+According to data from the 2021 Census, the 25 to 34 age group has grown from 30.2% to 31.2% of Brisbane City's population.
+Conversely, the 45 to 54 age cohort has declined from 10.0% to 8.7%, and the 35 to 44 age group has dropped from 14.9% to 13.7%.
+Demographic modeling suggests that by 2041, Brisbane City's age profile will evolve significantly.
+The 25 to 34 age cohort is projected to increase considerably, with an expected expansion of 2,843 people (56%), from 5,032 to 7,876 residents.